brentwilder/cabrillo-fog-monitoring/README.md

 - install cameras
 - work with AK to conduct RTK/GPS
 - think about possible UI / spatial interfacing of fog data

+References:
+- r-hazer script from NEON
+- NDVI script from Planet Labs